exasol/power-apps-connector/doc/user_guide/user_guide.md

 ![image-20211122170720869](user_guide.assets/image-20211122170720869.png)

-This is how our 3 initialize variable steps now look.
+This is how our 3 "Initialize variable" steps now look.

-The next step we'll add is the insert row step from our connector.
+The next step we'll add is the "Insert row" step from our Exasol connector.

 ![image-20211122171548756](user_guide.assets/image-20211122171548756.png)

 We'll configure the step as seen above, binding the variables to the corresponding columns.

-And that's it for this flow.
-We can now test this flow again as before and add some actors.
+As a last step we'll test this flow again as before and add some actors.

-After we're sure everything works we can head back to our app and add some Controls:
+After we're sure everything works we can head back to our app and add some controls.

 This time we'll add some text boxes, some informative labels and a button.